kiknaio/agents-workshop-101/README.md

 $ npm install
 ```

+3. You need to obtain Anthropic API key as well as Github personal access token

 ## How It Works

 This agent pulls code and documentation from a GitHub repo, chunks and embeds it, then uses an LLM to answer questions conversationally.